Links on Android Authority may earn us a commission. Learn more.

 Having said that, the technology has recently made its way to consoles and mid to high-end televisions like LG’s OLED lineup.
 This is largely thanks to the inclusion of variable refresh rate support in the HDMI 2.1 standard.
 Both the PlayStation 5 and Xbox Series X support this standard.

 Variable refresh rate (VRR) technology benefits gamers by improving frame consistency and reducing judder.

 Variable refresh rate technology has also become increasingly popular in the smartphone industry.
 Reducing the number of screen refreshes when displaying static content allows manufacturers to improve battery life.
 Take a gallery application, for example.
 There’s no need to refresh the screen 120 times per second until you swipe to the next picture.

 Whether or not your device’s display should have support for variable refresh rate depends on the intended use case.
-That said, for devices that are permanently plugged into the wall, you’re unlikely to notice any benefit outside of gaming.
+That said, for devices permanently plugged into the wall, you may not notice any benefit outside of gaming.

 Response time refers to the time it takes for a display to transition from one color to another.
 It is usually measured from black to white or gray to gray (GtG) and quoted in milliseconds.

 A lower response time is desirable because it eliminates ghosting or blurriness.
 These happen when the display cannot keep up with fast-moving content.

 Slow response times can result in trailing shadows behind fast moving objects.

 Most monitors these days claim to have response times around 10ms.
 That figure is perfectly acceptable for content viewing, especially since at 60Hz, the display only refreshes every 16.67 milliseconds.
 If the display takes longer than 16.67ms at 60Hz, however, you’ll notice a shadow following moving objects.
 This is commonly referred to as ghosting.